Published by Nick McCullum on July 6th, 2017

-Hoegh LNG Partners’ expected total returns are composed of valuation changes, dividend yield, and growth in the company’s per-share profitability as measured by the non-GAAP financial metric ‘funds from operations’ – or FFO for short.
+TransAlta Renewables’ expected total returns are composed of valuation changes, dividend payments, and growth in its profits (as measured by the non-GAAP metric of funds from operations).

-The following diagram compares the partnership’s current dividend yield to its long-term average.
+The following diagram compares TransAlta’s current dividend yield to its average dividend yield since inception.

-The company’s quarterly FFO growth since inception can be seen below.
+The company’s FFO per share history since inception can be seen below.

 - 2%-4% FFO growth

-For expected total returns of 10.9%-12.9% before the (likely minimal) impact of valuation changes.
+for 7.7%-9.7% returns over full economic cycles, before the impact of valuation changes.